Souradeep-Zidane/Souradeep-Zidane/README.md

-- 👋 Hi, I’m @Souradeep-Zidane
+- 👋 Hi, I’m Souradeep
 - 👀 I’m interested in ...
 Machine Learning and Automation
 - 🌱 I’m currently learning ...
 Python3
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment since I'm still a beginner